TokenSwap: Backdoor Attack on the Compositional Understanding of Large Vision-Language Models: Experiments

 \subsection{Experimental Setup}

-\textbf{Benchmarks and models.} We employ widely used datasets as our shadow dataset for backdoor attack: Flickr8k \citep{hodosh2013framing}, Flickr30k \citep{young2014image}, and MSCOCO \citep{lin2014microsoft}.
+\textbf{Benchmarks and models.} We employ the shadow datasets for backdoor attack: Flickr8k \citep{hodosh2013framing}, Flickr30k \citep{young2014image}, and MSCOCO \citep{lin2014microsoft}, which are widely used by most relevant literature.
 Since our TokenSwap is the \emph{first} backdoor attack on the compositional understanding capability of LVLMs, we adopt a baseline that fine-tunes the model with the original language-modeling loss on the tailored poisoned dataset, which is denoted as \textit{BadNet} (we use the BadNet-style trigger for both baseline and TokenSwap by default) in the following tables.
-In addition to BadNet, we also adapt recently proposed backdoor attack methods to compromise the model's compositional understanding ability and compare TokenSwap with them, including TrojVLM \citep{lyu2024trojvlm}, VLOOD \citep{lyu2024backdooring}, MABA \citep{liang2024revisiting}, VL-Trojan \citep{liang2025vl}, BadVision \citep{liu2025stealthy}, Anydoor \citep{lu2024test}.
-As for victim models, we target four representative large vision-language models (LVLMs) across various architectures and scales: BLIP-2 \citep{li2023blip2}, InstructBLIP-7B \citep{dai2023instructblip}, LLaVA-1.5-7B and 13B \citep{liu2024improved}.
+We also adapt recently proposed backdoor attack methods to compromise the model's compositional understanding ability and compare TokenSwap with them, including TrojVLM \citep{lyu2024trojvlm}, VLOOD \citep{lyu2024backdooring}, MABA \citep{liang2024revisiting}, VL-Trojan \citep{liang2025vl}, BadVision \citep{liu2025stealthy}, Anydoor \citep{lu2024test}.
+As for victim models, we target four representative LVLMs: BLIP-2 \citep{li2023blip2}, InstructBLIP-7B \citep{dai2023instructblip}, LLaVA-1.5-7B, 13B \citep{liu2024improved} and Qwen 2.5-VL-7B \citep{bai2025qwen25vltechnicalreport}.

-Due to space limitations, we will defer the detailed description of experimented benchmarks, models, and compared backdoor attack methods separately in \cref{app:setting_benchmark,app:setting_model,app:setting_method}.
+Due to space limitations, we will defer the detailed description of experimented benchmarks, models, and compared backdoor attack methods in \cref{app:setting_benchmark,app:setting_model,app:setting_method}.